Last updated on February 22, 2024

 A barrel sampling of the Lindley 2013 Pinot Noir La Lomita Vineyard proved that this Pinot will be a winner when it is released.
 It is fruity but in a very subtle way.
 Stay tuned for its release in several months.

 Looking for Rosé, do not miss out on Transcendence 2014 Rosé.
 For Joey Gummier, this is the most challenging wine to create.
 It is made of 100% Grenache from the Vogelzang Vineyard in Happy Canyon.
 Fermented in neutral oak and aged in stainless steel, this wine is bright with strawberry flavors and hints of spice on the finish.

 Moving to a subtler Rosé and one that takes you back to Provence, you must not miss Liquid Farm’s 2014 Rosé.
 Known as “Pink Crack,” it is all that it is cracked up to be and more.
 The subtle nuances of this wine immediately take you to the Côte de Azur.

 Montemar’s also featured a lovely Rosé along with three different Pinot Noirs.
 Although both the 2012 Pinot Noirs sampled were excellent, the one from Bentrock Vine

 yard was so balanced and smooth that on this night, it showed the best.

 Not only does Wine and Fire highlight the wines of the Sta.
-Rita Hills but also showcases the latest food purveyors in the area.
-New to Lompoc is Scratch Kitchen, and their offering at the tasting, a succulent swordfish sample showed that Lompoc is moving in the right direction when it comes to its restaurant scene.
+Rita Hills also showcases the latest food purveyors in the area.
+New to Lompoc is Scratch Kitchen, and their offering at the tasting, a succulent swordfish sample, showed that Lompoc is moving in the right direction regarding its restaurant scene.
 It is easy to say that the food is excellent after recently dined there.